What Does a Pain Clinic Do?

 Medications.
-In many cases, patients are prescribed treatment before receiving other forms of therapy.
+In many cases, patients are prescribed treatments before receiving other forms of therapy.
 Medications for pain may include:

-- Often, medications alone aren’t enough to treat chronic pain.
+Often, medications alone aren’t enough to treat chronic pain.
 Other treatments may be more effective than medications, and medication may be more effective when combined with other treatments.
-Other available treatments offered by pain centers may include:
+Other available treatments offered by pain clinics may include:

 What is pain management?